step-security/harden-runner/README.md

 </p>

 ### 🕵️ Detect tampering of source code during build

+> Applies to both GitHub-Hosted and self-hosted ARC Runners

 Harden-Runner monitors file writes and can detect if a file is overwritten.